ta3ag/lbd/docs/BackendTutorial/source/othertype.rst

 float and double
 -----------------

 Cpu0 only has integer instructions at this point.
-For float operations, the clang will call the library function to translate integer to float.
+For float operations, Cpu0 backend will call the library function to translate integer to float.
 This float (or double) function call for Cpu0 will be supported after the chapter of function call.